invince/YAET/docs/plugin-development.md

   │
   ├─ PluginManager.discover()             ← scans plugins/ AND ~/.yaet/plugins/
   │   ├─ for each plugin dir with package.json:
-  │   │   └─ auto-run npm install if node_modules missing or outdated
+  │   │   └─ auto-run npm install --ignore-scripts if node_modules missing or outdated
   │   └─ external plugins that conflict with bundled ids are SKIPPED (security) ├─ PluginManager.writeMergedManifest()  ← writes generated-plugin-manifest.json to both locations │
   ├─ new BrowserWindow(preload.js)
-  │   └─ preload.js reads generated-plugin-manifest.json (external preferred over bundled)
-  │       └─ merges plugin IPC channels into whitelist │
+  │   └─ preload.js (sandboxed, no fs) fetches the merged manifest from the │       main process via sync IPC `plugins.getMergedManifestSync` │       └─ merges plugin IPC channels into whitelist (fail-closed: core only) │
   ├─ initHandlerBeforeSettingLoad()       ← core IPC handlers
   └─ PluginManager.loadAll(context)       ← plugin backends register their IPC handlers